 PURCHASE AND SALE AGREEMENT

-THIS PURCHASE AND SALE AGREEMENT (this “Agreement”) is made and entered into this ______ day of _____________, 2001, by and between and TBI Field Services, Inc., a Delaware corporation (“Seller”), and ________________________________________________, a _________________ corporation (“Purchaser” and, together with Seller, the “Parties”).
+THIS PURCHASE AND SALE AGREEMENT (this “Agreement”) is made and entered into this ______ day of _____________, 2001, by and between and TBI Field Services, Inc., a Delaware corporation (“Seller”), and Crescendo Energy, LLC, a Delaware limited liability company (“Purchaser” and, together with Seller, the “Parties”).

 RECITALS:

-A. Seller owns certain natural gas gathering systems, processing plants and related facilities and equipment situated in the State of .
+A. Seller owns certain natural gas gathering systems, processing plants and related facilities and equipment situated in the States of Utah and Colorado.

-B. Seller desires to sell and Purchaser desires to purchase all of Seller’s right, title and interest in and to such natural gas gathering systems, processing plants, compressor stations, metering stations and related facilities and equipment constituting (i) the System, (ii) the System, and () various other systems located in the Counties of ______ and _______, State of ____________ (collectively, the “Systems”), all in accordance with and subject to the terms and conditions set forth herein.
+B. Seller desires to sell and Purchaser desires to purchase all of Seller’s right, title and interest in and to such natural gas gathering systems, processing plants, compressor stations, metering stations and related facilities and equipment constituting the “Southwest Assets” including (i) the San Arroyo System, (ii) the Westwater System, (iii) the Bar-X (iv) the Premier Bar-X (v) the South Canyon (vi) the Pine Springs (vii) the Badger Wash (viii) the Garmesa (ix) the Corcoran Point (x) the Calf Canyon and (xi) various other systems located in Grand and Uintah Counties, Utah and Garfield and Mesa Counties, Colorado (collectively, the “Systems”), all in accordance with and subject to the terms and conditions set forth herein.

 IN CONSIDERATION OF the above recitals, the benefits to be derived by each party under this Agreement and other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, Purchaser and Seller hereby agree as follows: